 - Honors classes are great preparation for courses at four-year schools.

-- Access to Honors Computer Lab at Spring Creek (room F-102) and Preston Ridge Campus (room F-240).
-CPC Honors lab coming soon!
+- Access to Honors Institute Student Resource Center with computer lab at Spring Creek (room F-102) and Preston Ridge Campus (room F-240) and Central Park Campus (D-205-207)

 - Same cost as traditional classes